 Virtual Paintout is in Lancaster County, PA this month.
 Lots of farmland and wide, open spaces.
 I always seem to gravitate to church buildings.
 This simple, little church is out in the middle of nowhere.
 I might do a gothic church from downtown Lancaster, as well.
 This one worked out nicely.
 I wish the little graveyard behind the church was more apparent.
 I could have gotten a closer vantage point or one from camera-left.
 But that would have either reduced the feeling of space or removed the straight-ahead frankness these little churches exude.
 The only other problem is that the scan washed out a sky with which I'm actually very happy.

 Here's another small one that was supposed to be a color test that drew me in and I couldn't help myself.
 Like so many photos of my wife, I've drawn or attempted to paint this one several times.
 This is the best attempt at this one to date.
+Here's what my daughter posted on Facebook when she shared this image on her page: I just want y'all to know that my house is absolutely covered in

-my mother and my brother and I that my dad has created.
+portraits of my mother and my brother and I that my dad has created.
 The

-his love literally surrounds us.
+evidence of his love literally surrounds us.
 This is what I strive for.

-way of showing us how much he loves us and to walk
+He has found his own way of showing us how much he loves us and to walk

-into that house is a truly
+into that house is a truly remarkable thing.

 I've had this reference photo so long I don't remember where it came from or who shot it.
 I was never quite sure how to tackle it or if I could do it justice.
 I think it works pretty well now.